mcharleb/meta-eagle8074/README.md

 Prerequisites
 =============

-Workstation used for build must be a linux x86-64 with Ubuntu 14.04.
+Workstation used for build must be a linux x86-64 with Ubuntu 14.04 (or 16.04).
 Workstation must have a gcc 4.8 or latest with the support for both 64bit and 32bit c/c++ support.